input-output-hk/partner-chains-smart-contracts/docs/UpdateStrategy.md

 Without versioning, for all transactions the off-chain SDK includes the Plutus scripts themselves (or we can use reference scripts, as explained above).

+#### Modularity
+Resulting from the single source of truth property, we can easily swap out certain scripts in our protocol, even without a source code change, because there are no hard-coded refrences in the scripts themselves.
+We could provide multiple implementation for a certain script (e.g. different signature schemes for merkle root insertion and committee handover), and the end-users would have the freedom, to choose from them.

 ### 4.1 Implementation